cisagov/ScubaGoggles/baselines/Google Calendar Minimum Viable Secure Configuration Baseline v0.1.md

 # Baseline Policies

-## 1. External Sharing Options for Primary Calendars
+## 1. External Sharing Options

-This section determines what information is shared from primary calendars with external entities.
+This section determines what information is shared from calendars with external entities.

 ### Policies